w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 <!-- TODO: Dig into each Snow protocol in detail -->

 Avalanche uses a family of consensus protocols to achieve security, liveness and finality.
 These are known as the Snow* protocols.
-This group of protocol composed together use both classical and Nakomoto consensus as well as a Delegated Proof-of-Stake system for its block creators.
+This group of protocols composed together use both classical and Nakamoto consensus as well as a Delegated Proof-of-Stake system for its block creators.

 The Snow family is a hierarchical collection of systems used to reach finality on Avalanche: